kachi-tutorials/koa-typescript-tutorial/README.md

 ## Restructuring our project

-We will now need to restruct our project by doing the following:
+We will now need to restructure our project by doing the following:

 Firstly, let's create a **`src`** folder: